Clinzho1996/cs1103/README.md

 - **Location Input:** Enter the name of a city or geographical coordinates to get the weather information.
 - **Temperature Unit Conversion:** Click the unit conversion button to switch between Celsius and Fahrenheit.
-- **Search History:** Recent searches are displayed with timestamps for easy reference.

 ## Error Handling